green-party-dublin-central/nh-web/site/content/post/leydens-lrd.md

 According to the applicant

-* all 65 of the one bed apartments are suitabel for two people
+* all 65 of the one bed apartments are suitable for two people
 * 9 of the two bed apartments are suitable for three people
 * the remaining 59 of the two bed apartments are suitable for four people